katharsis-project/katharsis-docs/source/katharsis-design.rst

 You can use it to add `json api`_ support to your web applications and build ``API``'s.

 Currently, you can use Katharsis to build servers and you can't use it to make requests to other `json api`_ servers.
-We are working on this featuer and it should be available in version 3.x.
+We are working on this feature and it should be available in version 3.x.
 Check https://github.com/katharsis-project/katharsis-framework/ to see the status.

 Concepts used by Katharsis